HaliteChallenge/Halite-II/website/learn-programming-challenge/downloads-and-starter-kits/improve-basic-bot.md

 ## Prerequisites for this Tutorial

 Make sure you have read our [basic instructions]({{ site.baseurl }}/learn-programming-challenge/) and followed the steps to download your bot.
-Also, make sure you [understand the basic bot structure](understand_your_bot.md)
 Now open the `MyBot.py` file in your favorite editor and let’s get started!

 ## Tips for beginners